Puppy Training Statistics UK 2026

 - 97% of owners in the RVC pandemic puppy cohort reported at least one problem behaviour by 21 months

-- 67% reported pulling on the lead
+- 67% reported pulling on the lead, the most common issue

 - 57% reported jumping up at people